TrueChain Trading 4% Higher Over Last 7 Days (TRUE)

 According to CryptoCompare, “True Chain, the Singapore based company launched a decentralized commercial infrastructure ecosystem aiming to provide high-speed point-to-point communication, value transfer and build a social infrastructure of smart contracts.
 The TrueChain platform brings a diverse community to the ecosystem to attract worldwide developers/entrepreneurs.
 Through the platform, users can manage assets, orders, buy, sell from different industries such as Medical Care, Insurance, Asset Securitisation, Digital Advertising.
 TrueChain implemented fPoW+ PBFT hybrid consensus and has a strong global open source developer community supporting it and provides the underlying public blockchain infrastructure with high performance and security for decentralized applications and financial transactions.
 It has reportedly received investments from the likes of ZB capital, crypto capital, and UB.VC.
 TRUE is used as a value of storage and medium of exchange on the platform.
 In the last quarter of 2018, TrueChain completed a token migration and i no longer on Ethereum “

-It is usually not possible to buy alternative cryptocurrencies such as TrueChain directly using US dollars.
-Investors seeking to acquire TrueChain should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy TrueChain using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as TrueChain directly using US dollars.
+Investors seeking to acquire TrueChain should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase TrueChain using one of the exchanges listed above.

 Receive News & Updates for TrueChain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TrueChain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.